Top rated Brokers of the year 2021

 User agreement / client agreement

 What is a user agreement / client agreement?
 As it sometimes turns out, the information on the CFD and Forex broker websites is not always up to date.
 For example, a spread of 1 pip is given, whereby the spread is already 2 pips, or the broker officially allows scalping, although this is not the case in reality.

 You should therefore always read the user agreement / client agreement before opening an account instead of just ticking the box next to "I agree".

 Ultimately, good research in advance of opening an account always pays off for you!
-Money that is eaten up by fees, slippage or similar things at an unsuitable broker for you may prevent you from participating in trading profitably and thus makes the difference between success and failure!
+Money that is eaten up by wide spreads, high overnight fees, execution slippage or similar things may prevent you from participating in trading profitably and thus makes the difference between success and failure!

 Forex (FX), is an abbreviation of foreign exchange.
 Specifically, it is the method by which one currency is exchanged for another.
 The rate of exchange is fundamental for this type of trading.
 The difference between any two rates of exchange creates trading opportunities for buying or selling.
 One can take a position in anticipation of an increase or decrease in a rate of exchange and then exit the trade with a profit if their forecast of price movement was correct.

 The international markets are among the most active global markets for trade, generating more than $1 trillion in trades per day.
 Trading takes place from Sunday to Friday in what is effectively a global 24-hour marketplace.
 The most significant markets are those in major world commerce centers such as those in the US, Switzerland, Great Britain, and throughout the Asia-Pacific region.
 The market acts as a catalyst to stimulate fundamental changes in economies worldwide.